PieroTechnical/com.pierotechnical.buildandpublishtool/README.md

 1. Download or clone the repository into your Unity project's `Packages` folder.
 2. Open Unity and navigate to `Tools > Build and Upload Automation Tool` to open the tool window.
+3. The first time you use the tool, it will ask you to locate the butler.exe executable.

 ## Usage